 If you feel that the repeat ASB that you are experiencing is not being dealt with adequately, you can request a review of your case under the act using this process.

-Community Trigger - when to use it
+ASB Case Review - when to use it

-To activate a trigger, you should:-
+To activate this, you should:-

 • have reported three incidents of anti-social behaviour in the last six months (within a month of them happening) to the council, police or your social housing provider